 Too often good people who are injured by a careless driver end up shouldering the bills and financial burden of someone else’s mistake.
 We don’t sell insurance and we won’t be referring you to someone if you need to buy more coverage.
-But hopefully a quick review of your coverage can alert you to any obvious gaps in your auto coverage and prevent a bad situation from becoming a financial crisis.
+But hopefully, a quick review from a Seattle motorcycle accident attorney of your coverage can alert you to any obvious gaps in your auto coverage and prevent a bad situation from becoming a financial crisis.

 Motorcycle Safety Tips